05 Jul The definitive Marvel Cinematic Universe ranking countdown – From ‘Iron Man’ to ‘Spider-Man: Far From Home’

 The film is genuinely fun from start to finish.
 It demands repeat viewing because you can seemingly never get enough of this wonderfully wacky adventure.
 Gunn crafts such a gorgeously designed world for his characters to inhabit, and the visuals in this film are worth the price of admission alone.
 It’s the kind of epic space adventure Star Wars fans were crying out for, but were never gifted with.

-You add in that now-iconic soundtrack, a truly great villain, and a whole swag of characters you will genuinely care about, especially the popculture phenomenon that is Groot, and you have the greatest piece of cinema in the Marvel Cinematic Universe.
+You add in that now-iconic soundtrack, a truly great villain, and a whole swag of characters you will genuinely care about, especially the pop culture phenomenon that is Groot, and you have the greatest piece of cinema in the Marvel Cinematic Universe.
 It has set a benchmark all Marvel films will be judged against.
-It’s a bar set so high, it may never be topped.
+It’s a bar set so high, it simply may never be topped.

 So there it is, folks.
 My take on the Marvel Cinematic Universe.
-What an incredible ten years it has been.
+What an incredible eleven years it has been.
 Who knows what delights await us in the future.
-Regardless, it’s been a decade of superb films from the greatest franchise in the history of cinema and a decade I am thankful I was alive to witness.
+Regardless, it’s been over a decade of superb films from the greatest franchise in the history of cinema and a decade we should all be am thankful we were alive to witness.